 What data was stolen from Yahoo?

-The stolen data includes personal information such as names, email addresses, telephone numbers, dates of birth, hashed passwords and, in some cases, encrypted or unencrypted security questions and answers.
-Yahoo has stated that users’ bank account and credit card information were not stolen.
+In both data-breach incidents, the stolen data included personal information such as names, email addresses, telephone numbers, dates of birth, hashed passwords and, in some cases, encrypted or unencrypted security questions and answers.
+Yahoo stated the stolen data did not include users’ bank account details or credit card information.

 Who stole the Yahoo account information?